bradendouglass/Resume/resume.txt

 Profile
 ----------------

 Dynamic, results oriented individual with over 8 years of technical based IT work experience and visible achievements in the areas of technology, social media, and development.
 In my free time I enjoy hacking on throw-away code and open source projects, being pushed by Crossfit and barefoot running, and adore fine beer and real food.
-Looking for a position and or a team where I can be slotted into the very bottom of the "chain".
-Aching to have my development skills stretched, modified, and ultimatly broken.
-Being anywhere near the top is completely stagnating and looking forward to make great move.
+Looking for a position or a team where I can find a setting for my deverse skill set and build heavily upon my journey as a developer.

 Work Experience
 ---------------